SimonDosda/SimonDosda.github.io/_posts/2021-09-19-blog-github-pages-7-analytics.markdown

 Congrats, you have reach the end of this tutorial!

 I hope it was benificial to you and that you enjoyed it.
+You can find the code of this sample project [here](<https://github.com/SimonDosda/gp-blog>).

 We covered quite a lot, from setting up and deploying your blog to its customization and the add of features like a commenting systen or analytics.